yahoo/kubectl-flame/README.md

 - [License](#license)

 ## Requirements
-* Supported languages: Go, Java (any JVM based language)
+* Supported languages: Go, Java (any JVM based language) and Python
 * Kubernetes cluster that use Docker as the container runtime (tested on GKE, EKS and AKS)

 ## Usage